 Rule-based vs. ML-based Fraud Detection Systems

-Ruled-based fraud detection systems use straightforward analytical models in the “if-then” logic format.
+Rule-based fraud detection systems use straightforward analytical models in the “if-then” logic format.
 To detect suspicious behavior, rule-based systems entail pre-defined scripts that cannot manage real-time data streams.
-The evaluation of fraud detection is conducted by data and fraud analysts and ecommerce security teams, which means employees must manually review transactions.
+The evaluation of fraud detection is conducted by data and fraud analysts and e-commerce security teams, which means employees must manually review transactions.
 This leads to inefficient time spending, time waste, and expensive training.
 Moreover, while manually checking the transaction, customers will be frustrated with slow order fulfillment.
 This, in turn, will result in a bad customer experience.

 And here comes one more issue relating to blocking genuine customers, aka false positives affecting lost transactions and hindering revenue opportunities.
 To understand the principle, let’s take an example.
 If a user exceeds the spending threshold with the credit card or uses the card in a high-risk location, the activities are identified as fraudulent.
 In this case, rule-based systems come into play by enabling the pre-programmed script to block such types of transactions.
 But it does not mean that the number of exceeding thresholds or the usage in the risky regions is for sure the determinant of fraud.
 Unfortunately, such false positives can affect the acquisition of genuine customers.